dial-once/node-logtify/README.md

 }
 ```

-Such message structure travels from start to the end of the chain.

-Each chain link receives identical copy of a message and does not modify it in any way.
+Each subscriber receives identical copy of a message.

 ## Tweaking
 As mentioned, a module can be configured with either a settings object or env variables.

-A chain link will process a message if all the 3 steps are done:
+A subscriber will process a message if all the 3 steps are done:
-* A chain link is configured and ready
+* A subscriber is configured and ready
-* A chain link will be used
+* A subscriber will be used
 * A message is present

-Let's take a look at each chain separately:

 Default:
-* A Console chain is always ready
+* A Console subscriber is always ready
-* A Console chain will be used if ``CONSOLE_LOGGING !== 'false'`` either as an env var or a property in the settings object
+* A Console subscriber will be used if ``CONSOLE_LOGGING !== 'false'`` either as an env var or a property in the settings object
 * A message will be sent if ``message.level`` >= ``MIN_LOG_LEVEL_CONSOLE || MIN_LOG_LEVEL`` (env or settings prop)

 To change the default logic, change the values of the mentioned properties.